Yuvraj-Chauhan/doc2pdf/README.md

 2. **Installation Instructions**: Guides users through setting up the project on their local machine or server.
 3. **Usage**: Explains how to use the app through the web interface.
 4. **Optional Configurations**: Details on optional settings like using higher-quality libraries or automation options.
-5. **License & Acknowledgments**: Acknowledges the libraries and frameworks used in the project.

-This README provides clear instructions for setting up, running, and using your application, with some optional configurations for users who need higher-quality PDF conversions.
-Feel free to tweak or add sections as your project evolves!